-In every life there are moments that define us.
+In every life there are moments that define us absolutely.
 Moments that stand out as amazing, embarrassing, ridiculous, tender, or painfully raw.
-And there are moments, both good and bad, that cause you to halt, step away from your actual body, and identify exactly who you are.
+And there are moments, both good and band, that cause us to halt, step away from our actual bodies, and identify exactly who we are.

 I have one of those moments that I cannot reflect on without shaking my head.